Quickscribe Services Ltd.

 Zero-Emission Vehicle Sector

 On July 9, 2020, the British Columbia government announced the availability of $4.18 million in new funding under CleanBC's Advanced Research and Commercialization (ARC) program for BC companies developing new technologies in the electric vehicle and zero-emission vehicle (ZEV) sector.
 The funding initiative is intended to boost the province's economic recovery following the pandemic and signifies BC's commitment to sustainable energy programs and a robust clean-tech industry.
-Read the full article by Caolan Lemke, Chad Eggerman with MLT Aikins LLP.
+Read the full article by Caolan Lemke and Chad Eggerman with MLT Aikins LLP.

 Preparing for the Economic Reboot – Key